sct/overseerr/docs/support/faq.md

 ### Some media is missing from Overseerr that I know is in Plex!

-**A:** Overseerr supports the new Plex Movie, Legacy Plex Movie, TheTVDB agent, and the TMDb agent.
+**A:** Overseerr supports the new Plex Movie, legacy Plex Movie, TheTVDB, and TMDb agents.
 Please verify that your library is using one of the agents previously listed.
 If you are changing agents, a full metadata refresh will need to be performed.
 Caution, this can take a long time depending on how many items you have in your movie library.

 **Troubleshooting Steps:**